LukePappa/myOS/text.md

-Compressing transcendent reality into meaning, I may articulate myself as experience, formalized and systematized through categories of being.
+Compressing transcendent reality into meaning, I may articulate myself as experience, formalized and systematized into categories of being.

 Existence comprises minds, ranging in complexity from singular particles to entire nervous systems.